adobe/aepsdk-react-native/README.md

-    "@adobe/react-native-aepedgeidentity": "^1.0.0", //or replace  with the latest extension version "@adobe/react-native-aepedgeconsent": "^1.0.0", //or replace  with the latest extension version "@adobe/react-native-aepuserprofile": "^1.0.0", //or replace  with the latest extension version ...
+    "@adobe/react-native-aepedgeidentity": "^1.0.0", //or replace  with the latest extension version "@adobe/react-native-aepedgeconsent": "^1.0.0", //or replace  with the latest extension version "@adobe/react-native-aepuserprofile": "^1.0.0", //or replace  with the latest extension version "@adobe/react-native-aepassurance": "^3.0.0", //or replace  with the latest extension "@adobe/react-native-aepmessaging": "^1.0.0-beta.1", //or replace  with the latest extension version ...
 },
 ```